Tuesday, 18 August 2026 MUMBAI EDITION LIVE

 Best Mughlai & Kebab Restaurants in Mumbai

-A local's guide to Mumbai's best Mughlai food, kebabs, biryani and seekh — from Mohammed Ali Road and Bhendi Bazaar to Bandra, plus Ramzan eating tips.
+A local's guide to Mumbai's best Mughlai food, kebabs and biryani, from Mohammed Ali Road and Bhendi Bazaar to Bandra, with Ramzan tips and rough prices.

 Best Mughlai & Kebab Restaurants in Mumbai

-Ask any Mumbaikar where the city’s soul lives after dark and a good number will point you toward a lane thick with charcoal smoke, the clang of a seekh skewer against a tandoor, and the sweet smell of malai simmering somewhere close by.
+Ask any Mumbaikar where the city’s soul lives after dark and many will point you toward a lane thick with charcoal smoke, the clang of a seekh skewer against a tandoor, and the sweet smell of malai simmering somewhere close by.
 Mughlai food in Mumbai isn’t a cuisine you visit — it’s a ritual.
 It runs from century-old holes-in-the-wall to polished Bandra dining rooms, and every one of them has a queue for a reason.
+This is a been-there guide to eating kebabs, biryani and rich Mughlai gravies across the city, organised by neighbourhood so you can plan a whole evening around one pocket instead of fighting traffic.

 Mohammed Ali Road: the beating heart